 Van Buren St. corner Walnut St. coffee shop.

+Newark Public Library (on the right) in Washington Street.
 Newark Public Library (the smaller bldg in the centre) at 5 Washington Street on Harriet Taubman Park seen from another angle.
 The 16-story building on the left housed the American Insurance Company which was built in 1930 and now is part of Rutgers University's graduate student housing.

 Newark, 15 July 2002.